To view all the entries click on the link below.

 CAMERA ACADEMY – One of our main goals is to provide high quality educational programs for our members.
 One way we accomplish that is through our Camera Academy.
 These classes meet prior to our general meetings and cover topics ranging from novice to intermediate.

-GUEST SPEAKERS – Besides some of our very own local talent, we also have well respected photographer’s from various parts of the country speak and give workshops for our members.
+GUEST SPEAKERS – Besides some of our very own local talent, we also have well respected photographers from various parts of the country speak and give workshops for our members.
 Some of our past speakers include: Bryan Peterson, Onne van der Wal, Rick Sammon, David Hume Kennerly and Parish Kohanim, to name a few.
+Our upcoming programs will be exciting with new speakers that will hold everyone’s interest.

 SHOOT OUTS – Our field trips or, as we refer to them as, “SHOOT OUTS” give members the opportunity to go out as a group to put some of the things they learn into practice.
 Shootouts are a great way to get to know fellow members and learn from one another as you build friendships with those who share the same love for photography.